author press kit blunders

 6. You haven’t clearly identified the press room where you house your author press kit.

-Label it clearly on your toolbar.
+Label your press room clearly on your toolbar.

 Title options include: